 - Experienced, incentivized and proven management team.
 Our executive team has an average of over 25 years of industry experience per person, most of which is focused on resource play development.
 This team has a proven track record of executing on multi-rig development drilling programs and extensive experience in the Permian Basin.
 In addition, our executive team has significant experience with both drilling and completing horizontal wells as well as horizontal well reservoir and geologic expertise, which will be of strategic importance as we expand our horizontal drilling activity.
 Prior to joining us, our Chief Executive Officer held management positions at Apache Corporation, Laredo Petroleum Holdings, Inc. and Burlington Resources. - Favorable and stable operating environment.
 We have focused our drilling and development operations in the Permian Basin, one of the oldest hydrocarbon basins in the United States, with a long and well-established production history and developed infrastructure.
 With approximately 380,000 wells drilled in the Permian Basin since the 1940s, we believe that the geological and regulatory environment is more stable and predictable, and that we are faced with less operational risks, in the Permian Basin as compared to emerging hydrocarbon basins. - High degree of operational control.
 We are the operator of approximately 99% of our Permian Basin acreage.
 This operating control allows us to better execute on our strategies of enhancing returns through operational and cost efficiencies and increasing ultimate hydrocarbon recovery by seeking to continually improve our drilling techniques, completion methodologies and reservoir evaluation processes.
 Additionally, as the operator of substantially all of our acreage, we retain the ability to adjust our capital expenditure program based on commodity price outlooks.
-This operating control also enables us to obtain data needed for efficient exploration of horizontal prospects.

-• Financial flexibility to fund expansion.
+This operating control also enables us to obtain data needed for efficient exploration of horizontal prospects. - Financial flexibility to fund expansion.
 We have a conservative balance sheet.
-We will seek to maintain financial flexibility to allow us to actively develop our drilling, exploitation and exploration activities in the Wolfberry play and maximize the present value of our oil-weighted resource potential.
-As of December 31, 2013, we had \$10.0 million of borrowings outstanding under our revolving credit facility and \$215.0 million of available borrowing capacity.
+We will seek to maintain financial flexibility to allow us to actively develop our drilling, exploitation and exploration activities in the Wolfberry play and maximize the present value of our oilweighted resource potential.
+As of the date of this prospectus supplement, the borrowing base under our revolving credit facility was \$350.0 million and we had \$72.9 million in outstanding borrowings and \$277.1 million of available borrowing capacity.